PlatphormCorp/phone_verification_challenge/README.md

 * How long did you spend on the coding challenge?
 It took me about 3-4 hours.
 I took my time and thought a few things through and went back and forth on names and routes.
 I was having some real fun with it until I looked up at the clock.

+I spent a bit of time grooming the commit log too.
+I really believe in organized commits that leave a paper trail that link back to whatever project management software you are using.
+It helps future readers undertand context and why some decisions were made.
+Future me always wants to ask past me questions, but that's impossible, so  a good paper trail is the next best thing.
 * What would you add to your solution if you had more time?
 Note - you should feel free to add comments in the code to point out these opportunities as well .
 I really would have liked to take the time to use Turbo.
 I disabled Turbo for the sake of getting all the work done in a timely manner.
 I've been real curious aobut it and have played with it before, but I definitely would not have been able to get this done in a timely manner if I decided to try to use it.
 I suspect using Turbo frames to mount all the views would have made for a slick SPA experience.